23 Lieut. William Hay

 In 1938 his mother Isabella forwarded a letter to the Defence Department requesting his war records so she could be precise about his details and have them engraved on his father’s headstone.

-Williams final resting place is undiscovered; however, he may be buried alongside his father at Waverley Cemetery Sydney.
+William Hay’s final resting place is undiscovered at this stage, however the letter below offers a clue that he may be buried alongside his father at Waverley Cemetery Sydney.

 William’s mother Isabella died in 1952 she was 92 years of age.